 - Development of high-performance processes

-- Materials development for powder and extrusion based techniques
+- Materials development for powder, extrusion, wire and flat steel based techniques

 - Functionalization of injection molding and composite components